 New standards are replacing the older frameworks over the next few years.
-It sets new skill and assessment standards for Apprenticeships, with support from government, professional industry bodies, training providers like Just IT, and awarding bodies.
+They set new skill and assessment standards for Apprenticeships, with support from government, professional industry bodies, training providers like Just IT, and awarding bodies.

 They have been created by employers to be more flexible to meet the needs of employers and to match the specific requirements of individual job roles and can be customised to suit a specific requirement.

 As with the older frameworks, Apprentices will be assessed throughout the duration of their Apprenticeship.
 However, standards also introduce a definitive end of programme assessment designed to provide a pass, merit, distinction or fail.